janusnic/vagrant_debian_wheezy_rvm/README.md

 # A Virtual Machine for Getting Started with Ruby on Rails

-__We want to make it easy for you to create Ruby on Rails applications.__

-One hurdle we have seen for Rails newcomers is installing and configuring Ruby on Rails on their computers.
-This tool sets up of a Ruby on Rails development environment.
-Follow the steps below.
-If you have questions, please feel free to [create an issue (really!)](http://github.com/railsmn/railsmn-dev-box/issues).
+This repository makes it easy to get started in Ruby on Rails.
+It allows you to download, install, boot up, and enter a Vagrant base box equipped with a very recent version of Ruby on Rails on a Debian Stable platform.
+The software in the latest Vagrant base box available here will be much more current than the software in most of the other Vagrant base boxes out there.
+Furthermore, keeping this Vagrant base box updated will be MUCH easier than keeping most of the other publicly available Vagrant base boxes updated.

+## What's In The Box
+RVM, Git, SQLite, PostgreSQL, Chef, Puppet, node.js

 ## WARNING
 File syncing does not work with certain older versions of VirtualBox.
-If the file syncing does not work for you, uninstall your current version of Viru
+If the file syncing does not work for you, replace your old version of VirtualBox with the latest one.

 ## Date of most recent release
 10/20/2014